Lion (2015 film)

-Lion is a 2015 Indian Telugu-language action comedy film produced by Rudrapati Ramana Rao under the SLV cinema banner and directed by debutant Satyadev.
+Lion is a 2015 Indian Telugu-language action thriller film produced by Rudrapati Ramana Rao under the SLV cinema banner and directed by debutant Satyadev.
 The plot of the movie is loosely based on the Hollywood movie Unknown.
 The film stars Nandamuri Balakrishna, Trisha Krishnan, and Radhika Apte with music composed by Mani Sharma.
 It was a commercial failure at the box office.
 It was dubbed in Hindi as Ek Tsunami Jwalamukhi.

 Plot

 The film begins at a hospital in Mumbai where terror-sticking a dead body from the mortuary wakes up the so-called Godse, who has been in a coma for 18 months.
 Following a couple, Bhupati & Malathi forward as his parents and affirm him as CEO of a company that met with an accident.
 However, he denies it, stating himself as Bose when doctors analyzed that he is a blackout.
 Suddenly, Bose / Godse absconds to Hyderabad to hunt for his lost life, where he comes across various folk, throwing him into a dichotomy.
 Firstly, he encounters a girl Mahalakshmi claims as his fiancé, after a couple, Shankar Rao & Bharati as his parents, which all contradict.
 Plus, they complained to the Police about his annoyance.
 Meanwhile, his parents from Mumbai arrive with a lady, Sayaru, and declare her as his wife.

 Despite this, Bose/Godse does not give up when Mahalakshmi divulges to conduct DNA, which asserts him as the progeny of Bhupati & Malathi.
 Baffled, Bose confirms him as Godse and seeks an apology from Shankar Rao's couple.
 Whereat, he views Sameer communicated as Shankar Rao's brother-in-law attempting to molest his daughter Nandini and kicking Bharati.
 Godse finds something fishy when Sameer wallops him.
 Here, as a flabbergast, Bharati pronounces him as her son Bose after witnessing the brutal onslaught.
 Provoked, he kills Sameer and Sravan, Bharadwaj's right-hand and his goons.
 At that point, Bose picks up a phone call from Bharadwaj Chief Minister of the state and intimidates him.

 Next, he tactically abducts him and confronts him, where he learns that he is indeed Bose, a gallant CBI officer who has given fruitful conclusions to several critical missions.
 Achyuta Ramayya, a good samaritan, is the Chief Minister back in the day.
 On a mild stroke, he admits, but shockingly, he died of a severe one the day after.
 So, the government assigns a CBI inquiry, which Bose takes up and digs out as a provoked assassination via hacking of morphing videos.
 It is a plot of Bharadwaj, Achyuta Ramayya's heir.
 Now, Bose secures his report in the highest fire wall system.
 If he is dead, missing, suspended, or terminated, immediately, the file reaches higher authorities.